-Luckily, a few months ago I discovered Beautycounter and immediately became a consultant, because I genuinely believe in and share their mission to bring safer products in the hands of everyone, by advocating for new legislation (which in the US hasn’t been changed since the WW2!).
+Luckily, a few months ago I discovered Beautycounter and immediately became a consultant.
+Because I genuinely believe in and share their mission to bring safer products into the hands of everyone, by advocating for new legislation (which in the US hasn’t been changed since the WW2!).
 Avoiding endocrine disruptors is an integral part of the Plant Paradox lifestyle, and making our beauty routine safe is a priority (how often we forget the skin is our largest organ?).

-I’ll start by sharing bits and pieces of my daily skin care routine, and I’ll start with the most basic at all.
-What I put on my face every day, when I don’t do make-up.
-I’ll do different posts with my body and hair care, as well as make up.
+I’ll start by sharing bits and pieces of my daily skincare routine.
+And I’ll start with the most basic at all.
+What I put on my face every day when I don’t do make-up.
+I’ll do different posts with my body and hair care, as well as make-up.
 So let’s start.

-CLEANSING BALM.
-This has to be my all time favorite skincare product.
+This has to be my all-time favorite skincare product.
 Before I discovered Beautycounter, I was making my own balm at home, using coconut oil and a mix of other oils.
-I liked it and it was a safer alternative to the mainstream cleansers, but it didn’t do much for my skin other than clean it.
+I liked it and it was a safer alternative to the mainstream cleansers.
+But it didn’t do much for my skin other than clean it.
 It was kinda dull and I always felt the coconut oil dried it out.
 So when I placed my first order I knew this was something I needed to try.

 In the evening, I apply the Cleansing balm again.
-Two or three times a week I follow it by the OVERNIGHT RESURFACING PEEL formulated with 15 botanically derived acids, that’s been two years in the making.
+Two or three times a week I follow it by the OVERNIGHT RESURFACING PEEL formulated with 15 botanically-derived acids, that’s been two years in the making.
 Both my sister and I are using it and we absolutely love it.
 The skin does glow in the morning.

 Once a week (usually in the weekends), I apply the No.3 BALANCING CHARCOAL FACIAL MASK for a deep cleanse of my pores.